peasant98/GAN-energy-modeling/README.md

 ```

-Now, you can run training for each type of GAN:
+Now, you can run training for each type of GAN.
+The scripts listed below train GANs on the training dataset, create generated samples, then evaluate these samples on the simulation (ground truth data).

 ## CGAN
 ```sh